egarciamartin/music-genre-classification-cnn/blog/blog.md

 What is left?
 I would like to try and see if pre-trained networks on imagenet such as ResNet or VGG16 end up giving a good result on this problem.
 I have tried running ResNet50 pre-trained on ImageNet and it was getting ok results, though overfitting, and it seemed like an overkill for this kind of project.
 I believe I can get a higher validation accuracy on the LeNet architecture, but I leave that for future improvements.

-## Acknowledgments
-Work done as a collaboration with the ML team at Epidemic Sound.

 ## References
 [1] LeCun, Yann, et al. "Backpropagation applied to handwritten zip code recognition."
 Neural computation 1.4 (1989): 541-551.